RajasekharGuptha/DevCard/README.md

 After making changes deploy it.

-I highly recommend Github Pages to deployas it is so simple
+I highly recommend Github Pages to deploy as it is so simple
 + Add modified files to your repository and enable Github pages in repository settings..